Green-Phys/green-phys.github.io/content/docs/Tutorials/Tutorial_DIIS.md

 ### GW iterations

-We executed the calculations as shown in this script:
+I executed the calculations as shown in this script:

 ```
 export OMP_NUM_THREADS=1